Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/about.typ

     - Management and collaboration using Git #footnote([See "Git" glossary entry])
     - Verification of notebook history using Git
     - The development of multiple branches (versions) of the notebook at the same time using Git
-    - Native scripting support, allowing for advance styling
+    - Native scripting support, allowing for advanced styling
     - Native support for math and code rendering

     /*